 Activities planned 2009-2010

-a Clinical Practice Guide on attending births, currently in the preparation phase, will
+The actions described above will continue and will undergo evaluation.
+In addition, a Clinical Practice Guide on attending births, currently in the preparation phase, will be published and disseminated.

-puerperium and the neonatal period will be revised with a view to broadening the current
+Existing scientific knowledge and health care practices regarding care during pregnancy, puerperium and the neonatal period will be revised with a view to broadening the current strategy to cover all reproductive issues and present it to the Interterritorial Council.

-Reproductive health |
+Reproductive health

--Funding and evaluation of best practices in the autonomous communities. -Evaluation of the Strategy for Attending Normal Births and extension to reproductive health. -Publication and dissemination of the Clinical Practice Guide on attending births. |
+-Evaluation of the Strategy for Attending Normal Births and extension to reproductive health.

-Promoting sexual health policies that improve the quality of health care
+Promoting sexual health policies that improve the quality of health care and support best practices

 Review of 2006-2008